jmclawson/TopicKit/README.md

 - `do.comparison("sex", "f", "m", limit=20)`

 ## Working with Projects
 By default, TopicKit will work with a CSV file called **import.csv** to create a project called "import".
 Run `set.project` to see which project is currently set; to change it to the sample Shakespeare data set, use the following command: `set.project <- "shakespeare"`.
 To create your own project, see [Preparing a Project](#preparing-a-project), below.

+Alternatively, to work with a project file located online, use the command `get.project(url, projectname)`, replacing `url` with the file URL and `projectname` with whatever you'd like to call the project locally.
+TopicKit will download the project file and ready it for local modelling.
+Online project files are ideal for use with Google Spreadsheets, which allow for collaboration and which can publish a spreadsheet as a CSV file.

 All work in a project will be saved in a subfolder called by that project name.

+### Working in R
+For analysis in R, TopicKit prepares data in a few key data frames:

+1. `tk.import` includes the data imported from the project CSV file.
+Use the command `View(tk.import)` to see this data frame in RStudio.
+2. `tk.topics` combines metadata from `tk.import` with results from the topic model.
+To ease use of this data in R, each topic column includes the top five words as a variable lable.
+Use the command `View(tk.topics)` to see this data frame in RStudio and to sort by each column.
+3. `tk.topics.by` provides a list of data frames, each offering a specific splice of results against one of the columns of metadata.
+For example, the **shakespeare.csv** data set will offer `tk.topics.by$title`, `tk.topics.by$year`, `tk.topics.by$genre`, and `tk.topics.by$dynasty`, among others.
+After the dollar sign, RStudio will offer the option to choose from a menu of options, which is handy for discovery.

 ### Exporting data
 After running the project model, TopicKit will automatically export different views of the resulting data.
 For example, after running the commands on the sample Shakespeare data set, a number of files will be made available in the **shakespeare/** directory on your computer.
 Among them will be CSV files exported for other analysis including **topicsNN.csv**—a master file containing all the information—and the following divisions, derived automatically from columns in the initial spreadsheet: